-Graham worked with one company that turned out to have 12 full copies of its master files.
+Graham worked with one company that turned out to have 12 full copies of its origin files.
 A group would duplicate them for development, another for recovery, another for staging, another for training, and so on.
 Deduplication cut the space and energy required for these excessive backup copies, resulting in substantial savings.

 Embrace the cloud

 Cloud technology has emerged as a key tool to maximize data center efficiency.
 A highly virtualized company is more likely to use cloud technology and cloud services, according to Cunningham.
 In some cases, the company is outgrowing its data center and turns to the cloud for added capacity.
 In other cases, the company has unpredictable capacity needs, and the data it adds to the cloud is not mission-critical.